Marcher Apple Network

 MAN Orchards

-It is the Trustees wish that Members see these orchard assets as a benefit of membership and an opportunity by which to gain interesting and useful experiences.
-Volunteer activity in them are strongly encouraged, on orchard management including planting, pruning, grafting, health, and harvesting.
+It is the Trustees wish that Members see this orchard asset as a benefit of membership and an opportunity by which to gain interesting and useful experiences.
+Volunteer activity is strongly encouraged in a wide range of areas of orchard management including planting, pruning, grafting, health and harvesting.
 This may be more formal courses, or regular work parties, or ad-hoc arrangements among members as may be convenient.

-MAN has worked with the Brecknock Wildlife Trust (now South and West Wales Wildlife Trust) for carrying out wildlife surveys in MAN and Member orchards with a view to improving awareness about their value.
-If you’d like to participate in recording ecological surveys please do contact us.
+MAN has worked with the Brecknock Wildlife Trust (now South and West Wales Wildlife Trust) in carrying out wildlife surveys in MAN and Member orchards with a view to improving awareness about their value.
+If you’d like to take part in recording ecological surveys please do contact us.

 Often these Members are very willing to make their collections available to other Members for viewing and inspection, and for sharing experiences.